 Children need healthy meals to learn.
 Chesapeake Public Schools offers healthy meals every school day.
-Student breakfast costs $1.30 and lunch costs $2.60.
-Your children may qualify for free meals or for reduced price meals.
-Reduced price breakfast costs $ .30 and lunch costs $ .40.
+Student breakfast costs $1.35 and lunch costs $2.85.
+Your children may qualify for free meals or for reduced-price meals.
+Reduced-price breakfast costs $ .30 and lunch costs $ .40.
 All meals served must meet standards established by the U.S. Department of Agriculture.
 However, if a student has been determined by a doctor to be disabled and the disability prevents the student from eating the regular school meal, the school will make substitutions prescribed by the doctor.
 If a substitution is prescribed, there will be no extra charge for the meal.
 If your student needs substitutions because of a disability, please contact Mrs. Jennifer McDermott at (757) 547-1470 for further information.

 All children in households receiving Supplemental Nutrition Assistance Program (SNAP) benefits or Temporary Assistance for Needy Families (TANF) are eligible for free meals.
 Foster children who are the legal responsibility of a foster care agency or court are eligible for free meals.
-Students who are eligible for Medicaid may also be eligible for free or reduced price meals based on the household’s income.
+Students who are eligible for Medicaid may also be eligible for free or reduced-price meals based on the household’s income.
 Children who are members of households participating in WIC may also be eligible for free or reduced-price meals based on the household’s income.
-If your total household income is at or below the Federal Income Eligibility Guidelines, shown on the chart below, your child(ren) may get free meals or reduced price meals.
-Your child(ren)’s application from last school year is only good for the first few days of this school year.
-YOU MUST SEND IN A NEW HOUSEHOLD APPLICATION FOR EACH
+If your total household income is at or below the Federal Income Eligibility Guidelines, shown on the chart below, your child(ren) may get free meals or reduced-price meals.
+Your child(ren)’s application from last school year is only good for the first few weeks of this school year.
+YOU MUST SEND IN A NEW HOUSEHOLD APPLICATION FOR EACH SCHOOL YEAR.

 HOW TO APPLY